andrewlintz/github-cheatsheet/README.md

 # github-cheatsheet
 This holds all the bells and whistles tricks i've discovered in how to use github

-Setting up a local repo to github repo
+Pushing up an existing local repo to a new github repo

 $ git init